PrismarineJS/bedrock-protocol/docs/API.md

 })
 ```

-Order of client event emisions:
+Order of client event emissions:
 * 'connect' - emitted after a client first joins the server
 * 'login' - emitted after the client has been authenticated by the server
 * 'join' - the client is ready to recieve game packets after successful server-client handshake
 * 'spawn' - emitted after the client has permission from the server to spawn

+### Protocol docs

+For documentation on the protocol, and packets/fields see the [proto.yml](data/latest/proto.yml) and [types.yml](data/latest/proto.yml) files.
+More information on syntax can be found in CONTRIBUTING.md.
+When sending a packet, you must fill out all of the required fields.

 [1]: https://github.com/PrismarineJS/bedrock-protocol/issues/69